Last updated on 09 October 2025

 Retail occupier market

-• The all-retail trend masks significant variation, depending on the type of property and location.
-Average rents for standard (high street) shops have been rising since May 2023, by a total of 2.4% to December 2024 (MSCI Monthly Index).
-Over the three months, the increase was 0.4%, the equivalent of 1.7% over one year.
-This is ahead of the current actual annual rate (1.0%).
+• Average rents for standard (high street) shops have been rising since May 2023, with the annual rate accelerating to 2.5% in August 2025 (MSCI Monthly Index).
+Over the three months to August 2025, the rate of increase accelerated sharply to 1.1%, the equivalent of 4.5% over one year, well ahead of the actual annual rate.

-• Average rental values in the retail warehouse subsector are continuing to rise, by 2.1% in the 12 months to December 2024, the highest rate of growth since 2007.
-On a quarterly basis, growth stands at 0.9% (three months to December 2024), the annual equivalent of 3.5% (MSCI Monthly Index).
+• Average rental value growth in the retail warehouse subsector was 3% in the 12 months to August 2025, up from a recent low of 0.6% per annum in June 2023.
+On a quarterly basis, growth stands at 0.9% (three months to August 2025), the annual equivalent of 3.6% (MSCI Monthly Index).

 Office occupier market

-• Occupier demand is focused on buildings that are sustainable and energy-efficient, as occupiers try to meet increasingly ambitious ESG aspirations.
-This is being accelerated by the changes to MEES regulations which came into force in 2023, with the next round of tightening (requiring a minimum EPC rating of C) due to take effect from April 2027.
+• Occupier demand is focused on buildings that are sustainable and energy efficient, as occupiers try to meet their ESG aspirations.
+This is being accelerated by the next round of tightening to MEES regulations, with a minimum EPC rating of C currently due to take effect from April 2027.

 • In many key city centre markets, a constrained volume of office development since the pandemic relative to grade A demand means there is now a considerable shortage of prime supply.
 This is particularly true in central London districts such as Mayfair and St James’s, which have a long-standing undersupply due to their inbuilt physical and planning constraints.
 But even the core City of London, which is more able to accommodate large-scale high-rise schemes, is now running low on quality floor space.

-• Prime rental levels have proved highly resilient, reflecting supply / demand imbalance for quality stock.
+• Prime rental levels have proved highly resilient, reflecting the supply / demand imbalances for quality stock.
 Recent development schemes have set new benchmarks in several central London districts and regional city centre markets.
-The gap with rents for poorer quality grade B stock is likely to widen further.

 Industrial occupier market

 • Logistics operators continue to face a shortage of labour in many parts of the UK.
-Labour costs are increasing, with wages rising in real terms and the National Living Wage and employers' National Insurance contributions due to increase significantly in April.
-The re-emergence of Amazon as an occupier taking large units will further compound the labour market pressures in certain areas.
+Labour costs are increasing, with wages continuing to rise in real terms, on top of April’s rise in the National Living Wage and employers' National Insurance contributions.

 Transaction volumes